aumouvantsillage/sxmo-pinenote/README.md

 ### Status bar

 For some reason, the `start` hook is not run automatically.
+The status bar only shows the text "dwm-6.2".

 TODO Add solution.

 Custom settings
 ---------------

-TODO Keyboard color scheme
 TODO Setup autologin (using tiny-dm instead of xdm) TODO Input handlers
-TODO Conky
-TODO Customize main menu
-TODO Add applications
+TODO Add applications to menu

 ### Color scheme